oist-ncbc/takaku_fukai_2026/README.md

 ---

 ## 5. Planned Improvements
-After the manuscript is accepted and published, a cleaned and documented version of the code will be released.
-It will include:
+A cleaned and documented version of the code will be prepared once the manuscript enters peer review.
+The planned updates include:
 - A reorganized directory structure
 - Enhanced comments and docstrings
+- Refactoring key components (model, training, analysis) into importable Python modules

 ---